Snger/reading-notes/tools/git.md

 - Create Git branch with current changes
 - A previous backup already exists in refs/original/
 - pull/push from multiple remote locations
+- Why am I getting the message, “fatal: This operation must be run in a work tree?”
+- How can I add an empty directory to a Git repository?

 <!-- /MarkdownTOC -->